The Hidden Width of Deep ResNets: Tight Error Bounds and Phase Diagram: Introduction

-The contributions of this paper are broadly divided into two parts: in the first part, we consider generic ResNets architectures and ignore the dependencies in $D$.
-In the second part, we focus on two-layer perceptrons (2LP) and track the dependencies in $D$.
+The contributions of this paper are broadly divided into two parts: in the first part, we consider generic ResNets architectures and ignore the dependencies in the embedding dimension $D$.
+In the second part, we focus on ResNets with two-layer perceptrons (2LP) blocks and track the dependencies in $D$.

-The contributions in the first part, for generic ResNets, can be summarized as follows: \begin{enumerate} \item In Theorem~\ref{thm:main}, for a residual scale $\Theta_D\big(\frac{1}{LM}\big)$, we show that after $K$ steps of gradient descent (GD) from a random initialization, the difference between the the ResNet and the \emph{Neural Mean ODE} is, with high probability, bounded by
+The contributions in the first part, for generic ResNets, can be summarized as follows: \begin{enumerate} \item In Theorem~\ref{thm:main}, for a residual scale $\Theta_D\big(\frac{1}{LM}\big)$, we show that after $k$ steps of gradient descent (GD) from a random initialization, the difference between the the ResNet and the \emph{Neural Mean ODE} is, with high probability, bounded by

-In this case, the limit Mean ODE is genuinely non-linearly parameterized. \item In Theorem~\ref{thm:main-lazy}, for a residual scale $\Theta_D\big(\frac{\alpha}{LM}\big)$ with $\alpha \to \infty$, we show that after $K$ steps of GD from a random initialization, the difference between the ResNet and the \emph{Neural Tangent ODE}, i.e.~the linearization of the Mean ODE's drift around its initial parameters, is with high probability, bounded by
+In this case, the dynamics exhibits maximal local feature updates (MLU) and the limit Mean ODE is genuinely non-linearly parameterized. \item In Theorem~\ref{thm:main-lazy}, for a residual scale $\Theta_D\big(\frac{\alpha}{LM}\big)$ with $1\ll \alpha \ll \sqrt{ML}$, we show that after $k$ steps of GD from a random initialization, the difference between the ResNet and the \emph{Neural Tangent ODE}, i.e.~the linearization of the Mean ODE's drift around its initial parameters, is with high probability, bounded by